If you’re having problems with black sooty mold on your crepe myrtles or plants, here are a few guidelines and proven tips to help you get rid of it.

 When they suck the sap, they excrete a thick gooey sugary substance called honeydew.
 The spores attach to this and grow, forming a thickening black sticky surface which resembles soot from the result of something burning.
 Hence the name: Sooty Mold.

 Aphids are not a welcome insect by any means, but there are going to be a few tolerable amounts on any crepe myrtle.
-The appearance of sooty mold can sometimes be an indication that you have an over population of aphids or Scale on your plant.
+The appearance of sooty mold on plants can sometimes be an indication that you have an over population of aphids or Scale on your plant.